 2 Online Bachelor Degree Programs Available in Radiology & Imaging Sciences

-If you are looking to pursue a career in radiologic science, you may want to consider studying at the bachelor degree level.
+If you are looking to pursue a career in radiologic science, you may want to consider pursuing an online bachelors degree in radiology.
 Different schools offer different "rad science" programs, including the Bachelor of Science (BS) in Radiology or the Bachelor of Radiologic Science and Imaging.
-Some schools also offer specialized... bachelor degrees in radiology subfields, like magnetic resonance or radiation therapy.
+Some schools also offer... specialized bachelor degrees in radiology subfields, like magnetic resonance or radiation therapy.
 Although a bachelor degree is not necessarily required to earn state licensure as a radiologic technologist, the advanced preparation is often a distinguishing factor in the job market and a potential bridge to graduate studies, if you eventually choose to pursue a master degree.

 If you are already a radiologic science professional, earning a bachelor degree in the field may help you advance your career toward a teaching or managerial role.
 Degrees that emphasize the administrative aspects of radiology services help students combine their clinical knowledge with the academic knowledge that schools and healthcare facilities need.
 Unlike radiology certificate programs, bachelor degrees are rounded out with a series of liberal arts and general education requirements.
 These courses may be useful to all types of working professionals.